snowhawk04/RunicMonsterHighlighter/README.md

 This requires the scale value from the Positioned Component.
 It's also a really basic implementation, with things on the todo like checking the instance for an active expedition or only tagging during setup.
 Could probably dig through and find a way to segregate the various object types (e.g. texture used).

+Check out https://github.com/arturino009/ExpeditionIcons for a more feature-filled highlighter for expedition!